 A dog with an obedience foundation is a joy to live with and actually gets a lot more freedom than an uncontrolled dog.
 It is irresponsible to allow an uncontrolled dog total freedom.
 All dogs need an obedience foundation.

 I am very proud of all of my students and the relationship they have developed and built upon through obedience.
 Not sure?
 Find a good obedience class to watch and talk with the students and learn how much it could do for you and your dog.

-Carolyn Fuhrer has earned over 100 AKC titles with her Golden Retrievers, including 10 TDX Titles and two Champion Tracker titles.
+Carolyn Fuhrer has earned over 100 AKC titles with her Golden Retrievers, including 2 Champion Tracker titles.
 Carolyn is the owner of North Star Dog Training School in Somerville, Maine.
 She has been teaching people to understand their dogs for over 25 years.
 You can contact her with questions, suggestions and ideas for her column by e-mailing firstname.lastname@example.org.